Timeline of the COVID-19 pandemic in Massachusetts: January

 Governor Baker announced on January 4, 2021 that first responders would begin to receive doses of the COVID-19 vaccine on January 11.
 The following day, Baker warned that it was likely that the highly contagious variant of COVID-19 first discovered in the United Kingdom had made its way to Massachusetts, and urged state residents to 'be very vigilant and careful and cautious about [their] physical engagement with other people'.
 On January 17, the first case of the variant in Massachusetts was confirmed.

 February

 On February 1, Massachusetts entered phase two of its vaccine program, making residents 75 years of age and older eligible for the vaccine.
 A mass vaccination site opened at Boston's Fenway Park on the same day; it is one of two such sites operating in the state, along with one at Gillette Stadium in Foxborough.

 March

 Baker announced on March 3 that teachers, tutors and day-care providers would be eligible to begin signing up for appointments to receive the vaccine beginning March 11.
-'On March 10, 2020, Governor Charlie Baker declared a state of emergency, giving the Administration more flexibility to respond to the Coronavirus outbreak.'